Brake (roller coaster): Magnetic brakes

-Magnetic brakes are silent and provide a smoother riding experience than friction brakes, gradually increasing the braking power so that the people on the ride do not experience rapid changes in deceleration.
-Intamin began incorporating them with their Accelerator Coaster models, as well as Bolliger & Mabillard beginning in 2004 with their installation of Silver Bullet, the first inverted coaster to feature magnetic brakes.
-There are also third-party companies, such as Magnetar Technologies Corp., which provide a service to retrofit existing coasters with magnetic braking technology to increase safety, improve rider comfort, and lower maintenance costs and labor.
+Magnetic brakes are silent and provide a smoother stop than friction brakes.
+Bolliger & Mabillard began to introduce such brakes on their roller coasters from 2004 onwards with the installation of Silver Bullet, the first inverted roller coaster to feature magnetic brakes.
+There also exist third-party companies to retrofit existing coasters with magnetic braking technology.

-Magnetic brakes on Speed, located before the friction brakes.
+Magnetic brakes on Speed: No Limits, located before the friction brakes.
 These track-mounted fins can be retracted to allow the train to pass without slowing it down.

-A disadvantage of magnetic braking is that the eddy force is not usually stable enough to hold a train completely still, and as such cannot be used as block brakes.
-Magnetic brakes are often complemented by an additional set of friction brakes or "kicker wheels", rubber tires that make contact with the train and effectively park it.
+A disadvantage of magnetic braking is that the eddy force is not usually stable enough to hold a train completely still, and as such magnetic brakes cannot be used as block brakes.
+Magnetic brakes are often complemented by an additional set of friction brakes or "kicker wheels", rubber tires that make contact with the train and effectively park it in place.
 Another disadvantage is that they cannot be conventionally disengaged like other types of brakes.
 Instead, the fins or magnets must be retracted so that the fins no longer pass between the magnets.
 Accelerator Coasters, for example, have a series of magnetic brake fins located on the launch track.
-Prior to the train's launch, the brakes are retracted out of the way to allow the train to reach its maximum speed.
-After launch, the brake fins are raised back in position to stop the train in the event of a rollback.
-An example of this can be found on Kingda Ka at Six Flags Great Adventure.
+Prior to the train's launch, the brakes are retracted downward, out of the way, to allow the train to launch forward uninterrupted.
+After launch, the brake fins are raised back into position to stop the train in the event of a rollback.
+Examples of this can be found on Storm Runner at Hersheypark and Rita at Alton Towers, both of which are Intamin Accelerator Coasters.

-Brake Men
+Brakemen

-While skid brakes already existed by the time Scenic Railway had been conceived, LaMarcus Adna Thompson decided against using these brakes for his Scenic Railway roller coasters, and instead opted for using a brakeman system in a similar to manner to those used on gravity trains.
+While skid brakes already existed by the time the scenic railway had been conceived, LaMarcus Adna Thompson decided against using these brakes for his roller coasters, and instead opted for a brakeman system in a similar to manner to those used on gravity railroads.
 The brakeman would sit in the center of the train and pull a lever to apply a brake and slow down the train.
-Over thirty Scenic Railways were constructed, but only a small number remain in operation.